phanindra-max/6102-road-network-analysis/README.md

-# Analysis of SQL, NoSQL, and Graph Database performances
+# Analysis of SQL, NoSQL, and Graph Databases
 #### 6102 Group assignment

 ## INSTRUCTIONS